The Public Activities COVID-19 Direction is in effect.

 - where people are transiting through a place (such as Rundle Mall)

 - any other gathering deemed exempt by the State Coordinator.

-See the Direction on Public Activities for details and frequently asked questions.
+See the Direction on Public Activities for details.